-- 24 Subject to article 11, every member, whether an individual or an organisation, shall have one vote. - 25 Any objection to the qualification of any voter must be raised at the meeting at which the vote is tendered and the decision of the person who is chairing the meeting shall be final. - 26 (1) Any organisation that is a member of the charity may nominate any person to act as its representative at any meeting of the charity. - (2) The organisation must give written notice to the charity of the name of its representative.
-The representative shall not be entitled to represent the organisation at any meeting unless the notice has been received by the charity.
-The representative may continue to represent the organisation until written notice to the contrary is received by the charity. - (3) Any notice given to the charity will be conclusive evidence that the representative is entitled to represent the organisation or that his or her authority has been revoked.
+- (a) a copy of the proposed resolution has been sent to every eligible member, - (b) a simple majority (or in the case of a special resolution a majority of not less than 75%) of members has signified its agreement to the resolution, and - (c) it is contained in an authenticated document which has been received at the registered office within the period of 28 days beginning with the circulation date - (2) A resolution in writing may comprise several copies to which one or more members have signified their agreement - (3) In the case of a member that is an organisation, its authorised representative may signify its agreement - 24 Subject to article 11, every member, whether an individual or an organisation, shall have one vote - 25 Any objection to the qualification of any voter must be raised at the meeting at which the vote is tendered and the decision of the person who is chairing the meeting shall be final - 26 (1) Any organisation that is a member of the charity may nominate any person to act as its representative at any meeting of the charity - (2) The organisation must give written notice to the charity of the name of its representative.
+The representative shall not be entitled to represent the organisation at any meeting unless the notice to the contrary is received by the charity. - (3) Any notice given to the charity will be conclusive evidence that the representative is entitled to represent the organisation or that his or her authority has been revoked.
 The charity shall not be required to consider whether the representative has been properly appointed by the organisation.